Euxoa tronellus (Smith, 1903)

 Photograph copyright: Merrill A. Peterson

-Euxoa tronellus is a pallid small to medium-sized Euxoa (FW length 14—17 mm) with scattered dark scales and often dark gray in the reniform spot that flies in dry interior steppe habitats in the fall.
+Euxoa tronellus is a pallid, small to medium-sized Euxoa (FW length 14—17 mm) that flies in dry interior steppe habitats in the fall.
+It has with scattered, dark scales and often dark gray in the reniform spot.
 The forewing is cream-colored with a salt-and-pepper sprinkling of dark gray scales that varies from light to strong, usually very light in males and darkest in females.
 The costa near the subterminal line and the terminal are are darkest, appearing even gray when heavily suffused.
 Only traces of the dark lines are present even in the darkest specimens.
 The position of the subterminal line is evident as the medial border of the terminal area if it is dark.
 Dark spots form the terminal line in some dark specimens.
 The orbicular and claviform spots are usually absent, a few specimens show a the orbicular spot as a dark dot.
 The reniform spot is a powdery gray lunule.
 The hindwing is pure white in both sexes.
 Euxoa tronellus is a member of the subgenus Euxoa.

 This species is widely distributed in arid rangelands throughout much of western North America, including short-grass prairie on the Great Plains.
 In the Pacific Northwest, it occurs on disturbed grasslands and rangelands at low elevations and is locally common in eastern Oregon.
 However, it appears to be mostly absent from undisturbed sagebrush steppe.
 This species is rare at the northern limit of its range in Washington and has only been collected near the Columbia River in the driest part of the state.